About the Book

 Amazon’s Purchase Link: Bridge Across the Rivers: Partition Memories from the Two Punjabs

 At the dawn of independence, we lost freedom over a major part of our own land, people, and rivers.
 More than that, loss of love, brotherhood and humanity are the highest price we have been paying even after seven decades.
 Partition is an ugly scar that will not fade in a foreseeable future.
 A sudden volcano of hatred erupted after the eruption of a new nation and what left behind were distorted lives, tormented villages resulted in a migration of millions of people across the newly built borders.
-Amidst of the religious fanaticism, many had been killed; women were abducted, brutally raped and sold and all those who managed to survive had suffered terribly.
+Amidst of the religious fanaticism, many have been killed; women were abducted, brutally raped and sold and all those who managed to survive had suffered terribly.

 There are arrays of partition narratives that reflect the whole incident in a broader scale.
-All those who were victims or survivors, their own perspective and many had written accordingly.
+All those who were victims or survivors, their own perspective and many have written accordingly.
 From Khuswant Singh, Amrita Pritam, Saadat Hasan Manto to Jhumpa Lahiri, Salmam Rushdie and many others have contributed to partition literature.
 It is from the works of those great writers we get a clear understating of the era.

 BRIDGES ACROSS THE RIVERS is a collection of 16 short narratives of partition originally written in Punjabi, translated by various writers, edited by Jasbir Jain and Tripti Jain.
 The collected stories show the panorama of lives after independence that leads the readers in a state of awe, grief, and anguish.
 Based on the theme of partition all the stories have many things in common at the same time all are different in several aspects and perspective.

 ‘THE HOMECOMING’ is a story of two men longing to return to motherland but caught in the riots.
-Both belonged to different religions, got shelter in a Gurudwara.
+Both belonged to different religion, got shelter in a Gurudwara.
 When the outside world was burning in hatred, a massacre of people in the name of religion was going in full flame.
 They did not face any discrimination there at Gurudwara; they lived safely till they managed to return and this is how the place preserved the soul of humanity.
 Then their fate had something else waiting at their homeland.
 Soon after reaching their country they got killed in the hands of rioters.
 The story begins with a note of hope of getting things better then takes a sudden turn of misfortune and what is left behind is nothing but grief.

 ‘A DEFENDER OF HUMANITY‘, is a powerful story that restores our shattered faith in mankind.
 A man who saved the lives of his passengers at the cost his own life becomes the saviour of humanity.
 It is Hussain, the lorry driver, who risks himself and saves the lives of his Hindu and Sikh passengers.
 When the same communities were bloodthirsty of each other, Hussain came forward as a defender of humanity.
 He proved that there is always hope even in the darkest hour of one’s life; that there also live saviours among the traitors.